TBytes404/MediaPipe-HandGesture-Recognition/README.md

 ## Play the Game

-1. Host this site publicly, then Visit to play
+1. Build & Host this site publicly, then Visit to play
-2. Click `Host` & Share the copied URL with your friends
+2. Click `Host` & Share the copied `URL` with your friends
-3. The other Player must visit the URL you Shared and click `Connect`
+3. The other Player must visit the `URL` you Shared and click `Connect`
 4. You can start Playing by showing rock-paper-scissors on the Camera.

 ## Model Training